annoyedmilk/LogicCard/README.md

 ![Status: Work In Progress](https://img.shields.io/badge/Status-Work%20In%20Progress-yellow)
 ![License](https://img.shields.io/badge/License-CERN--OHL--W-blue)

 > **Note:** This project is currently under active development.
-Hardware layout is being finalized in EasyEDA.
-PCB design files, Gerbers, and production-ready files will be uploaded once the layout is complete.
+PCB layout is complete and the focus is now on firmware development and generating example FPGA bitstreams.

 ## Project Overview